 Experts in treating transposition of the great arteries

 Transposition of the great arteries can be life-threatening, so infants born with TGA will likely be admitted to the cardiac intensive care unit (CICU) immediately after delivery.
 Surgery, required to correct TGA, usually takes place within one or two weeks of birth.
 Ideally, babies will have been diagnosed with TGA before birth and delivered in a hospital with the expertise to care for babies with critical congenital heart defects.

 The Herma Heart Institute’s pediatric cardiologists and heart surgeons have extensive experience in treating children with transposition of the great arteries and offer excellent surgical outcomes.
 Their expertise in all congenital heart defects that may impact your child, along with an onsite Birth Center and our advanced cardiac intensive care specialization, makes the Herma Heart Institute team a trusted partner in your child’s care.

-The Herma Heart Institute consistently achieves outstanding outcomes for congenital heart surgery and was recently recognized as a "3-star" rated program by the Society of Thoracic Surgeons for the quality of our outcomes (the highest rating possible).
-Learn more about our overall congenital heart surgery outcomes.
+The Herma Heart Institute consistently achieves outstanding outcomes for congenital heart surgery for even the most complex types of heart disease, as evaluated by the Society of Thoracic Surgeons.
+Learn more about our heart surgery outcomes.